 I’ve been a pediatric occupational therapist for over 20 years.
 I’ve worked with countless kids with learning differences.
 And I’ve done so in many public and private school settings.
-One question I frequently get from parents is “why do we still teach handwriting to young children?”
+One question I frequently get from parents?
+“Why do we still teach handwriting to young children?”

 The parents who ask this often have a child who struggles with writing.
-The child may have an issue like dyspraxia or dysgraphia.
-He may have trouble with motor skills or with expressing his thoughts.
-His parents want to understand why handwriting is still relevant in our technologically advanced world.
+Some kids have or .
+Some may have trouble with motor skills or with expressing thoughts.
+Parents often want to understand why handwriting is still relevant in our technologically advanced world.

 This isn’t an easy issue.
 But I believe handwriting is still important, and here’s why.

-First, handwriting may help your child’s overall learning.
+First, writing by hand may help with overall learning.
 Research suggests the act of handwriting versus the act of keyboarding aids in learning new information.
-For instance, a child is more likely to remember a number if she writes it down than if she types the same number.
+For instance, kids are more likely to remember a number if they write it down than if they type the same number.

 Second, despite all our technology, handwriting is still a functional skill.
 It’s required in many aspects of life.
 Examples range from filling out a form in a doctor’s office to developing a unique signature for signing checks.
 In fact, I’ve worked with adults who have jobs that require them to write.